Gaël Danic

-Gaël Danic (born 19 November 1981) is a French former professional footballer who plays as a midfielder.
+Gaël Danic (born 19 November 1981) is a French former professional footballer who played as a midfielder.

 Club career

-Danic played for Stade Rennais F.C. at senior Level, before moving to En Avant de Guingamp, and after that Grenoble, where he spent two years.
-He spent three years at Troyes AC although one of them he was loaned out to FC Lorient.
-He spent five years at Valenciennes FC where he played 101 games getting 15 goals.
+Danic played for Rennes at senior Level, before moving to Guingamp, and after that Grenoble, where he spent two years.
+He spent three years at Troyes although one of them he was loaned out to Lorient.
+He spent five years at Valenciennes where he played 101 games getting 15 goals.

-On 1 July 2013, Olympique Lyonnais announced Danic had signed on a two-year contract and for a transfer fee of €800,000 transfer plus a possible €200,000 in bonuses.
+On 1 July 2013, Lyon announced Danic had signed on a two-year contract and for a transfer fee of €800,000 transfer plus a possible €200,000 in bonuses.

-In January 2015, after being released from his contract in Lyon, Danic signed an eighteen-month contract with SC Bastia.
+In January 2015, after being released from his contract in Lyon, Danic signed an eighteen-month contract with Bastia.

 International career

 Danic played five matches for the France U20s in the 2001 FIFA World Youth Championship.